ImpactInsights/valuestream/README.md

 |   Jenkins    | Pull Request      | N/A | N/A  | `Spans.{{ PULL_REQUEST_ID }}` |

 The next chart shows how children nodes are able to reference their parent nodes.
-The children node relationships are (PullRequest -> Issue), (Build -> PullRequest), and (Build, Issue).
+The children node relationships are (PullRequest -> Issue), (Build -> PullRequest), and (Deploy -> Issue).
 Listed below shows each pair is able to reference the other in order to form full traces:

 ## Referencing Nodes